pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/aws-index-of-services.md

 ---
-title: "Other AWS Services"
+title: AWS Index of Services
 meta_desc: Pulumi Crosswalk for AWS supports all AWS services.
 This page provides a complete list of supported services.
 menu:
   userguides:
     parent: crosswalk-aws
     weight: 11

-aliases: ["/docs/reference/crosswalk/aws/other/"]
+aliases:
+- /docs/reference/crosswalk/aws/other/
+- /docs/guides/crosswalk/aws/other/
 ---

 <a href="{{< relref "./" >}}">